JulietteHoisnard/blog/_posts/2025-10-13-frontend-migration.markdown

 # Conclusion

-Migrating from Angular.js to React (or any system) goes beyond technical tasks: it’s about balancing business priorities, team dynamics, and modern technology needs.
+Migrating from Angular.js to React goes beyond technical tasks: it’s about balancing business priorities, team dynamics, and modern technology needs.
 My client’s journey shows universal challenges like incremental progress, change management, and breaking work into manageable pieces.
 While migrations can be complex, they also present powerful opportunities to modernize, improve workflows, and future-proof systems.
 With the right strategies and collaboration, any migration can become a catalyst for growth and innovation.

 More topics: